SharePoint/sp-dev-docs/docs/sp-add-ins/deploy-and-install-a-sharepoint-hosted-sharepoint-add-in.md

 ---
 title: Deploy and install a SharePoint-hosted SharePoint Add-in
-description: Create an add-in catalog, package and upload the add-in to the catalog, install and remove the add-in. ms.date: 11/02/2017 ms.prod: sharepoint
+description: Create an add-in catalog, package and upload the add-in to the catalog, install and remove the add-in. ms.date: 12/04/2017 ms.prod: sharepoint
 ---

 # Deploy and install a SharePoint-hosted SharePoint Add-in

 This is the second in a series of articles about the basics of developing SharePoint-hosted SharePoint Add-ins.
-You should first be familiar with the topic [SharePoint Add-ins](sharepoint-add-ins.md) and the previous article in this series:
+You should first be familiar with the topic [SharePoint Add-ins](sharepoint-add-ins.md) and the overview article in this series:

 -  [Get started creating SharePoint-hosted SharePoint Add-ins](get-started-creating-sharepoint-hosted-sharepoint-add-ins.md)